isaac-fengwei-liu/isaac-fengwei-liu.github.io/_pages/about.md

 I'm generally interested in empirical and computational studies of diversity in languages.
 In particular:
 * Language and social diversity: the discursive construction of identities, ideologies, and biases.
 * Diversity across language structures: how the universalities and language contingencies interact in multilingual minds.
-My undergrad thesis investigated this effect on Dependency Distance Minimization.<br>
+My undergrad thesis investigated this effect on Dependency Distance Minimization.

 Meanwhile, I am curious about how my research may be put into practice to tackle real-life technical issues.
 This is why I've been actively learning `Data Science and NLP`.

 I am currently working on a new project that adopts ML methods to untangle the biases embedded in Shanghai new media targeted at local transnational workers.
 Building on this project, I wish to examine how the dynamic nature of discursive practice and commonsense reasoning may be modeled or processed by NLP systems, and how this process forms a better understanding of the human mind.

 I seek topics that couple the acuteness of humanities and the pragmatism of engineering.
-It will be the center of my M. Cog.
-Sc. to explore what linguistic diversity entails about the human mind and how this can inspire well-rounded, ethical machine intelligence.
+I'll dedicate my master's degree to explore what linguistic diversity entails about the human cognition and how this can inspire well-rounded, ethical machine intelligence.